 The recommended length of the diet varies.
 In the study of IDB patients, there was a 6 week elimination period and 5 week maintenance period.
 After the elimination, you’d reintroduce foods slowly waiting 5 to 6 days between each new food.

 This diet still allows chicken and beef which are in the top 12 infant food allergies.
 Since the top 12 infant food allergies differ from adults it’s important to take this into consideration when altering your diet.

-To understand the oxidative diet it helps to understand the science of oxidative stress.
+Understanding the oxidative diet helps to understand the science of oxidative stress.
 Oxidative stress is an imbalance between antioxidants and free radicals or reactive oxygen species (ROS) in your body leading to inflammation.
-Long term inflammation can lead to significant health problems.
+Long-term inflammation can lead to significant health problems.